 1. Solvent - By using chemical liquids, such as butane or alcohol, and applying them to the cannabis plant, you can extract various cannabinoids, terpenes, and flavonoids.
 For the most part, solvents are used in the marijuana industry to create THC concentrates such as wax.

-2. Pressure or Rising Extraction - By taking the cannabis plant’s matter, you can use pressure or rinsing extraction methods as a way to pinpoint specific cannabinoids and terpenes.
+2. Pressure or Rinsing Extraction - By taking the cannabis plant’s matter, you can use pressure or rinsing methods as a way to pinpoint specific cannabinoids and terpenes.
 For the most part, this extraction technique is used primarily in the hemp industry to create various CBD products on the market.

 How Does CBD Distillate Work?

 The extraction process targets the molecule from the cannabis plant material.
-And in order to gain the purest CBD, extraction procedures must not only target and separate cannabidiol from other cannabinoids but also refine them.
+And to gain the purest CBD, extraction procedures must not only target and separate cannabidiol from other cannabinoids but also refine them.

-The process of distillation for cannabinoids is as follows:?
+The process of distillation for cannabinoids is as follows: